diificult/BookLibrary/README.md

 ### Installation

 Clone the project and open BookPortfolio.sln.
+Update the database to add it to your system.
 Ensure the project is set to HTTPS and press run.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>